-- what you and your baby will gain if you stop smoking (see above) - how much smoking costs you. - What else could you spend your money on?
-How can you treat yourself or your baby with the money you save? - What is keeping you smoking?

-List your top five reasons for going smokefree; e.g. protecting your health or the health of your baby.
+- What you and your baby will gain if you stop smoking (see above). - · How much smoking costs you. - What else you could spend your money on. - How you can treat yourself or your baby with the money you save. - · What is keeping you smoking. - List your top five reasons for going smoke free; such as protecting your health or the health of your baby.

-For more information on NRT, ask yout midwife for a copy of the Pregnancy and NRT leaflet
+For more information on NRT, see the PHA website for a copy of the Pregnancy and NRT leaflet